Oklahoma Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

-Winter Weather (November-March): Oklahoma experiences ice storms and occasional heavy snow, particularly in the panhandle and western regions.
-If you're shipping during winter months, book even earlier—three weeks or more—to account for potential weather delays and the reduced number of carriers willing to travel in icy conditions.
+Winter Weather (November-March): Oklahoma experiences ice storms and occasional heavy snow, particularly in the panhandle and northern regions.
+If you're shipping during winter months, add an extra week to your timeline.
+Carriers may experience delays due to road conditions, and advance notice helps them plan routes accordingly.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.